Sanming

-Sanming (三明 (Sānmíng), Foochow Romanized: Săng-mìng), also known as Minzhong (中=Mǐnzhōng), is a prefecture-level city in western Fujian province, China.
+Sanming (三明 (Sānmíng)), also known as Minzhong (中=Mǐnzhōng), is a prefecture-level city in western Fujian province, China.
 It borders Nanping City to the north, Fuzhou City to the east, Quanzhou City to the southeast, Longyan City to the south and the province of Jiangxi to the west.
 Sanming lies between Wuyi and Daiyun mountains.

 Geography and climate

 The prefecture level city of Sanming has a total area of 22965 km², of which 82 percent of this extension is composed of mountainous areas, 8.3 percent of arable land and 9.7 percent of water or other type of terrain.

 Sanming is well known by its beautiful nature landscape with different landforms, including unique Danxia Landform and abundant Karst topography.
 The most famous spots include global geopark Taining Golden Lake in Taining County, Yuhua Cave in Jiangle County and Goose Cave in Ninghua County.